How to Care for Your Sterling Silver Jewelry

 I like to keep a few dedicated storage spaces around my house; in my bedroom, living room, and kitchen (oh yeah, take your rings off when you wash your dishes, too).
 This helps me know where my jewelry is so I know I'm not neglecting it.
 If I know I won't be wearing a statement piece for a while, I'll store it in a tarnish-proof pouch.

 Much to my dismay, rocks aren't as hard as they look.
 They can last a lifetime or longer if treated with love and care, but you gotta know how to do it right.
 Avoid wearing stone-set jewelry when doing activities (hiking, yard work, etc) that may cause the stone to hit or brush up against something hard.
 Avoid exposing your stones to sweat, oils, lotions, and even water.
 Be sure to dry your stone gently and leave it somewhere airy to dry if you do get it wet.
 Always be careful to avoid scratching your stones when polishing the silver parts of your jewelry.

 Hotsprings often have small amounts of sulfur present.
 Sulfer is a natural oxidizing agent.
 I actually use liver of sulfur to intentionally darken many of my designs, but you may end up accidentally oxidizing your jewelry if you take it in the hotsprings to soak with you.
 Take a waterproof baggie to stash it, or leave it at home.

 How to manually polish Sterling Silver:

-Lightly drag the wool or polishing cloth over the tarnished silver portions of your jewelry.
+Lightly brush the wool, polishing cloth, or sanding pad over the tarnished silver portions of your jewelry.
 Be very careful to avoid contact with stones.

 Use only a small section of steel wool by folding over a large section many times.
 This will give you more control and give a more natural finish.